 What is important, that having a list of emails one can show targeted advertising via different format and platforms.
-For certain campaigns a single platform like Facebook is enough (CRM retargeting works like a charm) and for the rest there are single entry point platforms like AdRoll, which cover up to 98% of advertising resources.
+For specific campaigns, a single platform like Facebook is enough (CRM retargeting works like a charm), and for the rest, there are single entry point platforms like AdRoll, which cover up to 98% of advertising resources.

 And now let’s take a look at a few cases of how email retargeting works in real life.

 The fashion and shoe store LuckyBrand used this technique.

 - Step One.
 LuckyBrand invites the subscriber to clarify one thing: shirts or footwear?
 What do you need/like more?